-Deploying Windows virtual desktop pools lets you have more control over what's delivered to users, but they require some planning.
+Deploying Windows virtual desktop pools lets you have more control over what's delivered to users, but they require

 With virtual desktop pools, Windows administrators manage a collection of identically configured virtual desktops so that all users who connect to a particular virtual machine (VM) get an identical desktop: same operating system, same installed applications, same features enabled or disabled.
 Admins can make them available to collections of end users according to job function, physical location, remote office versus in-office, or by any other logical grouping of requirements.